jpuli/pqvp/README.md

 **Run-Time**

-* JQuery -- UI
+* JQuery -- We choose JQuery for its flexible framework and robust feature set for UI components, such as binding data to elements.

-* HTML5 -- UI
+* HTML5 -- HTML5 is the latest standard for web UIs, providing features that are used extensively within this application.

-* Bootstrap framework -- UI
+* Bootstrap framework -- Bootstrap was chosen for its ability to build responsive UI components and features that can be easily manipulated for the project's needs.

 * Swagger/OpenAPI -- Application